sampath-veer/RAG_assignment/README.md

+This file contains the file description of all the files used for this project.

-RAG_text - text input to the system \n
+RAG_text - text input to the system
 RAG_text_pdf- pdf input to the system
 RAG_video- video input to the system RAG_processed_text- cleaned text file of RAG_text